 One downside of living in Screven, however, is that residents on average have to contend with a long commute, spending on average 31.96 minutes every day commuting to work.

-Screven is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Screven doesn't have a public transportation system that people use for their commute.

 The per capita income in Screven in 2022 was $24,433, which is middle income relative to Georgia, and low income relative to the rest of the US.
 This equates to an annual income of $97,732 for a family of four.
 However, Screven contains both very wealthy and poor people as well.